johnjago/johnjago.com/src/blog/content/about.md

 draft: false
 ---

 My name is John Jago.
-I am a backend developer and Linux enthusiast who loves [minimal software](https://suckless.org/) and [good typography](https://practicaltypography.com/).
+I am a backend developer who creates secure and efficient software systems, has an eye for [typography](https://practicaltypography.com/), and enjoys learning languages, both computer and human (你好, 我的中文名字是高彰!).

+I graduated from Iowa State University but have no plans to stop learning.

 I created this blog to share what I learn.